botelhocpp/TRISC-16_Legacy/README.md

-# TRISC-16 Processor
+# TRISC-16 Processor (Legacy)

-## An 16-bit RISC processor made for the "Digital Systems" course using VHDL-2008.
+## A 16-bit RISC processor made for the "Digital Systems" course using VHDL-2008.

 A microcontroller encapsulation was made for the TRISC-16 CPU, including a 64 KB ROM and RAM memories, as well as peripherals and 16 I/O pins.